rooseveltframework/roosevelt/README.md

 [![NPM version](https://badge.fury.io/js/roosevelt.png)](http://badge.fury.io/js/roosevelt) [![Dependency Status](https://gemnasium.com/kethinov/roosevelt.png)](https://gemnasium.com/kethinov/roosevelt) [![Gittip](http://img.shields.io/gittip/kethinov.png)](https://www.gittip.com/kethinov/)

-Roosevelt is a [Node.js](http://nodejs.org)-driven web application development framework based on [Express](http://expressjs.com).
+Roosevelt is a web application development framework based on [Express](http://expressjs.com).
 Roosevelt abstracts all the crusty boilerplate necessary to build a typical Express app and provides a uniform [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) structure for your app.

-Named for [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html) whose facial hair just so happens to look like a curly brace, Roosevelt's main goal is to be the easiest Node.js-based web framework to learn and use by setting sane defaults while also providing easy ways to override the defaults and tap into the full potential of Express.
+Named for [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html) whose facial hair just so happens to look like a curly brace, Roosevelt's main goal is to be the easiest JS-based web framework to learn and use by setting sane defaults while also providing easy ways to override the defaults and tap into the full potential of Express.

 By default Roosevelt integrates [Teddy](https://github.com/kethinov/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification.
 But you can use other templating systems, CSS preprocessors, or JS minifiers if you like, as Roosevelt is easy to configure.